Polarbeargo/FCND-Estimation-CPP/README.md

 1. Run scenario `07_AttitudeEstimation`.
 For this simulation, the only sensor used is the IMU and noise levels are set to 0 (see `config/07_AttitudeEstimation.txt` for all the settings for this simulation).
 There are two plots visible in this simulation.
    - The top graph is showing errors in each of the estimated Euler angles.
    - The bottom shows the true Euler angles and the estimates.
-Observe that there’s quite a bit of error in attitude estimation.
+Observe that there???s quite a bit of error in attitude estimation.

 2. In `QuadEstimatorEKF.cpp`, you will see the function `UpdateFromIMU()` contains a complementary filter-type attitude filter.
 To reduce the errors in the estimated attitude (Euler Angles), implement a better rate gyro attitude integration scheme.
 You should be able to reduce the attitude errors to get within 0.1 rad for each of the Euler angles, as shown in the screenshot below.